 Bold Stand for Marriage Equality

-In 2005, the governing body of the United Church of Christ overwhelmingly votes for a resolution in support of same-gender marriage equality and encourages UCC churches to celebrate and bless these marriages.
+In 2005, the governing body of the United Church of Christ overwhelmingly voted for a resolution in support of same-gender marriage equality and encouraged UCC churches to celebrate and bless these marriages.

 Today, the United Church of Christ extends an Extravagant Welcome to all of God’s people.

 United Church of Christ Statement of Faith—adapted by Robert V. Moss